joao1almeida/Convert-SRT-to-VTT/README.md

 * Target framework: .NET Framework 4.5.2

 ## Source code
-"SOURCE" folder contains the Microsoft Visual Studio solution.
+"SOURCE" folder contains the C# classes used in the project.

 # Solution classes